What is Spiritual Direction?

 Spiritual Direction should not be confused with counselling, where a client seeks help with particular issues or problems, often on a weekly basis.
 A well-trained spiritual director offers the same confidentiality and a safe space for sharing your experience, but through a more reflective and gentle sacred listening to discern with you (not for you) where you are being led.
 The focus is on your own journey and the resources you have within you.
 As Barbara Brown Taylor puts it in her book, Learning to Walk in the Dark, when we find ourselves in a cave and want to get out, we go to a counsellor; but when we find ourselves in a cave and are ready to go deeper in, we go to a spiritual director.

 When looking for a spiritual director, it may take a couple of visits to different people to find that ‘soul friend’ with whom you feel rapport.
-Most people see their spiritual director about once every four to six weeks, but frequency can be adjusted as needed.
+Most people see their spiritual director about once every four to six weeks, but the frequency can be adjusted as needed.
 Individual spiritual direction usually requires about an hour.
-Group spiritual direction is also possible if several directees wish to journey together, building deep connection by holding sacred what each person shares.
+Group spiritual direction is also possible if several directees wish to journey together, building deep connections by holding sacred what each person shares.

 Are you seeking a Spiritual Director?